 E-mail scams can take many forms, but did you realize that an e-mail scam could scuttle your home purchase?
-The Federal Trade Commission (FTC) recently issued a blog warning homebuyers of a housing-related e-mail fraud that can drain your housing funds.
+The Federal Trade Commission (FTC) has warned homebuyers of a housing-related e-mail fraud that could drain your housing funds.

 Thieves initiate the swindle by hacking into the e-mail accounts of homebuyers, real estate agents, and brokers, looking for information on home purchases that are approaching the closing process.
 Once they have gathered enough information to create a convincing premise and the time is right, the thieves send an e-mail to the buyer pretending to be a party (real estate agent, attorney, title company, or escrow personnel) involved in the closing process.

 The e-mail outlines an alleged last-minute change in the closing process that requires transfer of money to a specific account for example, claiming that there is a problem with a previously sent check or that a money-wiring destination has changed.
 The instructions will direct buyers to send funds electronically to a different account used by the scammers.

 The FBI reports that e-mail compromise crimes such as this have increased 136% from December 2016 to May 2018.
 Funds have been transferred to 115 countries, making it impossible for the money to be retrieved in many cases.
 Over $12 billion has been lost this way since 2013.

 With a single click, your down payment and closing funds could disappear along with your dreams of home ownership.

 How can you avoid falling for this scam?
 Start with the basics, by making it more difficult for a scammer to hack into your computer and obtain the necessary information.
 Make sure that your anti-virus software is up-to-date and properly maintained.
 Be wary of e-mail attachments and file downloads, unless you are 100% sure of their origin and nature they may install malware that can disable or bypass your computer system's security setup.
 Make sure that your wireless connections are properly secured and protected.